rapidsai/cudf/cpp/docs/DOCUMENTATION.md

 (e.g. do not add dashes `-----` or extra asterisks `*****` in these lines).
 The block must be placed immediately before the source code line in which it is referring.
 The block may be indented to line up vertically with the item they are documenting as appropriate.
 See the [Example](#the_example) section below.

+Each line in the comment block between the `/**` and `*/` lines should start with a space followed by an asterisk.
+Any text on these lines, including tag declarations, should start after a single space after the asterisk.

 ## Tag/Command names